jonathandick/openmrs-esm-foo-ext/README.md

 # MF Development Session

+## Objectives
+1. Learn how to set up your machine for local development
+2. Understand the extension framework and build your first extension
+3. Learn about configuration and the implementer tools for MFs

+## Target project
+Build a navigation link to go to the home page and attach it to the nav-meu slot

 ## Required software for local development:
 - NodeJS and NPM : https://nodejs.org/en/
 - n (node version manager) : ```npm install -g n``` see https://www.npmjs.com/package/n